 The data presented in this report were compiled from a variety of sources, including both primary (collected for local health assessment purposes) and secondary (collected for another purpose, usually by another organization/institution) data sources.
 Portions of the data collected are quantitative (information is described in terms of quantity of an item), while the data from the focus groups and key informant interviews are qualitative (information is described in terms of attributes, characteristics, properties).
-All data in this report was collected or compiled by Healthy!
+With the exception of the Sparrow Health System focus groups and key informant interviews, all data was collected or compiled by Healthy!
 Capital Counties.